ffac/gluon-ssid-changer/README.md

 Depending on the connectivity, it will be decided if a change of the SSID is
 necessary: There is a variable `switch_timeframe` (for ex.
 1440 = 24h) that
-defines a time interval after which a successful check that detects an offline state will result in a single change of the SSID to "FF_OFFLINE_$node_hostname".
+defines a time interval after which a successful check that detects an offline state will result in a single change of the SSID to "FF_Offline_$node_hostname".
 Only the first few minutes (also definable in a variable `first`) the OFFLINE_SSID may also be set.
 All other minutes a checks will just be counted and reported in the log and whenever an online state is detected the SSID will